 - Candles that are not kept at least 12 inches away from anything that could burn.

 Christmas trees aren't the only item you need to be careful with.
-Candles start two out of every five home decoration related fires.
-The top three days for home candle fires are Christmas Eve, Christmas Day, New Year's Eve and New Year's Day.
+Candles start two out of every five home decoration related fires that can cause burn injuries or can even be deadly.
+The most dangerous days for home candle fire injuries are Christmas Eve, Christmas Day, New Year's Eve, and New Year's Day.

-Immediate preservation of evidence and investigation is an essential element in home fire cases.
+Immediate preservation of evidence and investigation is an essential element in home fire injury cases.

-At The Law Offices of Sean M. Cleary, we have the experience you need if a fire loss occurs.
+At The Law Offices of Sean M. Cleary, we have the experience you need if you, or a loved one, suffered a fire injury.
 Our team will take the steps necessary to determine who is the party responsible for your injuries.

-Call and speak with us about any home, apartment, or mobile home fire.
-We will speak with you for free.
+Call and speak with us about any serious injury caused by a home, apartment, or mobile home fire.
+We'll speak with you for free.